Soil and Climate Change

 (ii) enriching soil life in terms of diversity and quantity

-It is a win-win-win situation where farmers harvest more good food, consumers enjoy safe tasty food full of nutrients and there is a good chance that we reverse climate change by storing and stabilizing carbon in the soil.
-With healthy soil, farmers can grow plants in a stress-free environment without synthetic chemicals that poison the food and degrade the soil, in return, plants thrive and produce good harvest of high-quality nutrient-dense food.
+It is a win-win-win situation where farmers harvest more good food without using synthetic chemicals, consumers enjoy nutritious tasty food and there is a good chance that we reverse climate change by storing and stabilizing carbon in the soil.

-Here is a well-written overview by Jack Kittredge that we highly recommend to everyone who has the will to take a regenerative step in agriculture:
+Here is a well-written overview by Jack Kittredge, a soil health advocate, that we highly recommend to everyone who has the will to take a regenerative step in agriculture:

 Practices towards regenerative soil

 If you are a farmer, or you have practical experiences of farming, you may wonder how to farm or manage your garden towards a regenerative direction.
 Here we raise some of the practices that we think are the most crucial to start with.
 Please be reminded that this is not intended to be an exhausted list and we definitely have to adjust according to farm scale, local resources, weather and climate differences, etc.:

 Make sure the compost is in good condition- thermal and aerated.
 Scroll down to see the introductory video by Kiss the Ground, “the Compost Story”.

 Tillage is one of the most soil-degrading practices that break soil aggregation and fungal hyphae, while intensifying the decomposition of soil organic carbon.
 It is also a major cause of soil compaction.

 Choose different locally available species of legumes and deep-rooted grass, cut and mow them before flowering to increase soil carbon.
 Here is a good article to understand the mechanism of cover crops.